Conference & travel funding

 If you are receiving funding for the trip from any other source (e.g. supervisor grant, the conference itself, the University) then this must be mentioned explicitly.
 Your level office may also ask that a statement of support from the supervisor should be attached to the application.

-Note that students funded by one of the Centres for Doctoral Training or the Neuroinformatics Doctoral Training Centre should apply directly to the CDT/DTC for travel support.
+Note that students funded by one of the Centres for Doctoral Training should apply directly to the CDT for travel support, as CDT specific funds are available to support conference attendance for students who are still in their funded period.

 Making a claim